Nanoux/Bus-in-a-Desert/README.md

 For this project, I made a custom Bus model, infinite terrain generation system,custom shaders, car control system, graphics settings, and an AI.

+WASD to drive if AI isnt on, arrow keys to look around, and F to switch camera modes.

 You can turn off the god awful pixelation effect in settings if its on by default for you :P

 Heres a gif, I guess Github can't handle those: https://i.imgur.com/Hf9txhU.gifv